 Farsightedness (Hyperopia) is a condition in which distant objects are usually seen clearly, but close objects do not come into proper focus.

-If you find that you have any questions about pediatric farsightedness or other children's vision disorders, please contact Thomas Eye Group at any of our location across Georgia including Atlanta and Sandy Springs.
+If you find that you have any questions about pediatric farsightedness or other children's vision disorders, please contact Thomas Eye Group at any of our locations across Georgia including Atlanta and Sandy Springs.